jamesward/Sample-Model-Context-Protocol-Demos/modules/embabel-agent-ecs/README.md

 # Sample: MCP Agent with Embabel and Bedrock

-Provides a sample Embabel MCP Agent with Spring AI using Bedrock that runs on ECS; which includes a server providing employee data and a client agent, both exposed publicly via a Load Balancer.
+Provides a sample Embabel MCP Server that runs on ECS; which is used by an Embabel Agent using Bedrock; which also runs on ECS and is exposed publicly via a Load Balancer.

 ```mermaid
 flowchart LR